imaginabit/markdown-cv/index.md

 ## Languages

 - **Spanish**: Native
-- **English**: Intermediate level
+- **English**: B2

 ## Featured Projects

 ### ITCB, Altia, Ministry of Education, Government of the Canary Islands

-- API to obtain data from different areas of educational centers, teachers, and students
+API to obtain data from different areas of educational centers, teachers, and student

 - **Technologies**: Laravel

 ### Lexicán, Altia, Ministry of Education, Government of the Canary Islands